Pranav10804/Email-Assistant/README.md

  HuggingFace pipeline for summarization was used to implement text summarization.

  ## How to use
- Run manage.py file and using the local host link provided by Django, find the website through {local_host}/home
+ Run ' py manage.py runserver' command and, using the local host link provided by Django, find the website through '{local_host}/home'